Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 ## Problem

-In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size but keep its original data.
+In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size while keeping its original data.

-You're given a matrix represented by a two-dimensional array, and two positive integers **r** and **c** representing the number of rows and number of columns of the wanted reshaped matrix, respectively.
+You're given a matrix represented by a two-dimensional array, and two positive integers **r** and **c** representing the number of rows and number of columns of the intended reshaped matrix, respectively.

-The reshaped matrix need to be filled with all the elements of the original matrix in the same row-traversing order as they were.
+The reshaped matrix needs to be filled with all the elements of the original matrix in the same row-traversing order as they were.

-If the 'reshape' operation with given parameters is possible and legal, output the new reshaped matrix; Otherwise, output the original matrix.
+- If the 'reshape' operation with given parameters is possible, output the new reshaped matrix.
+- Otherwise, raise a `ValueError` (You may choose the specific error message)

 **Example 1:**